Until the COVID-19 pandemic, your healthcare newsletters were all about building community with your audience.

 The blog posts all have a health angle as well as a general interest appeal.
 Besides links to popular blog posts, the newsletter often includes answers to engaging, health-related questions like, “Which hangover cures really work?”
 And every email includes a link to a nutritious recipe.In your hospital newsletters, hook readers with topics that pique their interest, answer a burning question or surprise them.
 Click To Tweet

-Make your newsletter the highlight of your audience’s inbox!
+Now it’s time for you to make your newsletter the highlight of your audience’s inbox!
 These tips can help you turn a ho-hum newsletter into content that connects.

 Explore more about writing for healthcare newsletters: